 On 11 December 2020, Prime Minister Morrison announced that Australia would extend its climate finance commitment with a $1.5 billion pledge over 2020-2025, to be implemented through Australia’s development program.
 Australia’s Climate Change Action Strategy, released in November 2019, will guide delivery of that climate change assistance over coming years.
 The Strategy targets Australian development assistance to support the goals of the Paris Agreement to address climate change, while strengthening socially inclusive, gender-responsive sustainable development in our region.

 As chair of the "Umbrella Group" of countries, Australia played a constructive role in negotiations under the UNFCCC to reach the Paris Agreement in 2015, and the package of rules for its implementation at Katowice, Poland in 2018.
 Under the Paris Agreement, Australia committed to reduce emissions by 26-28 per cent below 2005 levels by 2030.
-This builds on our target under the Kyoto Protocol to reduce emissions by five per cent below 2000 levels by 2020, which we have currently more than achieved, at almost 17%.
+This builds on our target under the Kyoto Protocol to reduce emissions by five per cent below 2000 levels by 2020, which we have currently more than achieved, at almost 17 per cent.
 Our 2030 target represents a halving of emissions per person.

 Australia is focused on the shared task of creating a pathway to net zero emissions through practical, scalable and commercially viable technologies.
 Our focus on technology reflects the belief that targets must be complemented by action that is practical, and a pathway to their achievement.
 The Technology Investment Roadmap has been launched as a framework to drive Australia’s efforts of reaching net zero emissions as soon as possible in partnership with the States, Territories and private sector.